Republic of China Armed Forces: Strategy

-In the late 2010s Taiwan's military adopted a new strategy called the Overall Defense Concept (ODC), according to The Diplomat "In short, the ODC is a holistically integrated strategy for guiding Taiwan's military force development and joint operations, emphasizing Taiwan's existing natural advantages, civilian infrastructure and asymmetrical warfare capabilities.
+In the late 2010s under the Tsai Ing-wen administration, Taiwan's military adopted a new strategy called the Overall Defense Concept (ODC), according to The Diplomat "In short, the ODC is a holistically integrated strategy for guiding Taiwan's military force development and joint operations, emphasizing Taiwan's existing natural advantages, civilian infrastructure and asymmetrical warfare capabilities.
 It is designed to deter and, if necessary, defeat an invasion by China's People's Liberation Army (PLA)."
 In 2021 Defense Minister Chiu Kuo-cheng said that “I always tell my peers to stop asking, ‘how many days we need to hold out?’
 The question is, ‘how many days does China want to fight?’
-We’ll keep them company for as many days as they want to fight.”
+We'll keep them company for as many days as they want to fight.”
 The adopted ODC emphasizes deep strike and layered deterrence.